 Feel free to mix and match and create your own combinations, but stick to a few tablespoons or slices of each filling until you know the correct ratio.
 Don’t overfill or your innards will start to ooze out the edges of the pie and burn as it cooks.
 Mmmmm, burnt.

-If your fire’s down to the coals, gently place it in the coals and let it rest, flipping once or twice.
+If your fire’s down to the coals, gently place the pie iron in the coals and let it rest, flipping once or twice.
 It’ll take a little longer to cook, but it’s still possible to get a nicely browned pie if you’re patient.

-Get a plate ready and carefully un-hinge the pie iron so the pie drops out onto the plate.
+Get a plate ready and carefully un-hinge the pie iron, using tongs if necessary to remove the mountain pies.
 Each half of the iron will be searingly hot, so don’t let anyone touch them until they’ve cooled down!
 Or run down to the lake/stream/nearby body of water and dunk them in to cool the pie irons immediately.
 That’s what we started doing at the lake house and it worked marvelously.

-When the pie irons are ready to make another batch, fill ‘em up again and eat to your heart’s content.
+When the pie irons are ready to make another batch of mountain pies, fill ’em up again and eat to your heart’s content.
 Then get ready for s’mores.